gitpan/SerealX-Store/README.md

 # DESCRIPTION

-This module serializes Perl data structures using [Sereal::Encoder](https://metacpan.org/pod/Sereal::Encoder) and stores them on disk for the purpose of retrieving and using them at a later time.
+This module serializes Perl data structures using [Sereal::Encoder](https://metacpan.org/pod/Sereal::Encoder) and stores them on disk for the purpose of retrieving them at a later time.
 At retrieval [Sereal::Decoder](https://metacpan.org/pod/Sereal::Decoder) is used to deserialize the data.

 The rationale behind this module is to eventually provide a [Storable](https://metacpan.org/pod/Storable) compatible API, while using the excellent [Sereal](https://metacpan.org/pod/Sereal) protocol for the heavy